pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 1. Effects
    Ngrx/effects is middleware for handling side effects in ngrx/store.
 It listens for dispatched actions in an observable stream, performs side effects, and returns new actions either immediately or asynchronously.
 The returned actions get passed along to the reducer.

-### Tips
+### Pitfalls

+1. Bloated stores: not everything must be in the store.
+How to determine if it should go in the store:(SHARI: Shared, Hydrated, Available, Retrieved, Impacted) (DUGSA: Dependent, Unique, Global, Serializable, Atomic)
+2. Too few selectors: will get harder to test and instead of building selectors you maybe duplicate a lot of data in the store.
+You must compose selectors.
+3. Common-based actions: create and reuse a base action instead of creating all actions from scratch
+4. Effects dominos: actions which trigger effect which trigger action which trigger effect...
+5. Selector-based effects: do no trigger async things using a selector as a trigger... you will not have any way to understand what is going on.
+6. Overly smart conponents: instead of waiting actions success in your components, you should use the state instead, also think you can do router in your effects, you can trigger toaster from your effects
-Large effects are problematic.
-When you're deciding where to re-allocate business logic put it (in priority order): Selectors are easier to test and easier to understand.
-Services are slightly harder in both categories.Effects are the hardest of all.
-Only put code there that absolutely needs to go there (asynchronous call for instance)
+7. Large effects are problematic: When you're deciding where to re-allocate business logic put it (in priority order: (1.
+In a selector > 2.
+In a service > 3.
+In an effect)): Selectors are easier to test and easier to understand.
+Services are slightly harder in both categories.
+Effects are the hardest of all.
+Only put code there that absolutely needs to go there (asynchronous call for instance).

-1. In a selector
-2. In a service
-3. In an effect

 ## PIPES